CSSAuditors/audit/site/reports/css-frameworks-part-2-2022-05.md

 ---
 layout: post
 title: 'Top 2021 CSS Frameworks Report, Part 2: Validation'
-description: In this report, I have audited top CSS frameworks of 2022 (according to the State of CSS report) for errors and warnings.
+description: In this report, I have audited Top CSS Frameworks of 2021 (according to the State of CSS report) for errors and warnings.
 image: /gfx/css-frameworks-part-2-2022-05.jpg
 date: 2022-05-06
 tags: